ayushmangupta624/mechanistic-data-attribution/README.md

 # Mechanistic Data Attribution (MDA)

-This is a minimal reproduction of Mechanistic Data Attribution paper on a toy 2-layer attention-only transformer trained on a synthetic induction task.
+This is a minimal reproduction of the Mechanistic Data Attribution paper on a toy 2-layer attention-only transformer trained on a synthetic induction task.
 See the original paper [here.](https://arxiv.org/pdf/2601.21996)

 ## Layout